misindelka/Reusable_Tab/README.md

 ## About

-This project is example of simple reusable table, using React JS, styled-components and Faker JS.
+This project is example of simple reusable table, using React JS, styled-components and Faker JS, fucused primary on functionality.

 ## Preview